-The following is an example tuition estimate for a student in the MSDI Program for the first year of the program using the rate of $765 per credit from the 2020-2021 Academic Year Fee Book.
-Credits listed are the minimum required; students may take on more credits.
+The following is an example tuition estimate for a student in the MSDI Program using the rate of $780 per credit from the 2021-2022 Academic Year Fee Book.
+Credits listed in the example are an estimate of the minimum required; students may take on more credits.
 For more information on costs, please see the GPHN Student Handbook for a more comprehensive breakdown of additional costs.
 Number of credits required for the program and rates for tuition and fees may change each year.

 *Estimate only.
-Actual amounts will vary and do not include one credit of IPE or elective credits.
+Actual amounts will vary.
 This estimate does not include costs for major medical and dental insurance, housing, transportation, books, living expenses, or costs incurred as a part of supervised practice rotations.

 All students enrolled in the Graduate Programs in Human Nutrition (including the Dietetic Internship program) are eligible to apply for financial aid.
 More information and application details are available at the Office of Student Financial Aid website.

 Current and past students of OHSU have access to services through the Student Debt Counseling and Financial Management Program.
 By helping to mentor and educate students while they are attending OHSU, the Student Debt Management Program strives to help students create their own educational debt management plan so that they have a better understanding of their obligations and options after graduation.

 Students enrolled in the combined MSDI program and placed at the VA Portland Health Care System (VAPORHCS) for their primary placement site may receive a stipend for 'hours worked' at the VA during the first year of the program.
 The ability to offer the stipend is negotiated on an annual basis.
 Stipends are currently not available to students placed at any other supervised practice sites affiliated with the program.